LauraBeatris/gobarber-web/README.md

 # :rocket: Features

-* Create a account as a service provider or as a costumer.
+* Create an account as a service provider or as a costumer.
 * Schedule and manage appointments

 # :framed_picture: UI Documentation